ShimantoRahman/empulse/docs/getting_started/installation.rst

     pip install empulse[optional]

-If you use a backend that is not installed, Empulse raises an error telling you exactly what to install — nothing fails silently.
+If you use a backend that is not installed, Empulse raises an error telling you exactly what to install.

 Free-threaded Python
 ====================

 Empulse publishes wheels for the free-threaded build of CPython 3.14 (``cp314t``, the :pep:`703` interpreter without a global interpreter lock).
-Its compiled extensions declare themselves free-threading compatible, so importing Empulse leaves the GIL disabled instead of silently switching it back on for the whole process.

 .. code-block:: bash